 While in late 2017 Bitcoin (BTC) was trading at around $20,000, it stooped to almost $3,200 a year later, only to spring back to life in 2019, and continuing to appreciate overall since then.
 Bitcoin brokers allow trading in BTC for users who prefer ‘speculative’ over ‘buy and hodl’ approach.

-In this detailed piece, we have listed the best Bitcoin brokers in 2021, and have also gone over some basics like what a Bitcoin broker means, how it works and differs from an exchange, key things to consider when choosing one, and the difference between trading and buying activity.
+In this detailed piece, we have listed the best Bitcoin brokers in 2022, and have also gone over some basics like what a Bitcoin broker means, how it works and differs from a crypto exchange, key things to consider when choosing one, and the difference between trading and buying activity.

 Our List of the Top Bitcoin Brokers

-When it comes to picking the best Bitcoin brokerage services, there are all kinds of variables involved, for instance, reliability, customer service, payment methods, spreads, customer service and more.
+When it comes to picking the best Bitcoin brokerage services, there are all kinds of variables involved, for instance, reliability, customer service, payment methods and spreads.
 Keeping that in mind, this guide will list some of the best Bitcoin brokers along with their unique advantages and features.

 What Is a Bitcoin Broker?